MND Australia

 Talking about end of life and planning ahead

-You can feel safer in knowing that there are forms of care and support in place to help you and your family.
+You can feel safer knowing there are plans, care and support in place as MND progresses.
+Planning ahead for end of life helps you and your family.

-It is also an opportunity to make your wishes known, have your particular needs met and your wishes respected.
+When you make your wishes known, you can make sure your needs are met and your wishes respected.

 Below you will find information about what you can do to plan ahead, and how it helps.
 You will also find an introduction on: